Home » Debt solutions » Minimal Asset Process (MAP)

 Living with a Minimal Asset Process

-However, like most debt solutions, a MAP will have implications for your ability to take out future loans and your credit score.
-As your credit score will be negatively affected for six years after the start of your MAP.
-Though it is worth considering this negative score could be less so than numerous debts and arrears actions that could have been taken against you otherwise.
+Your credit score will be negatively affected for 6 years following the start date of your MAP.
+Though it is certainly something to consider, this negative score could be less so than numerous alternative debts and arrears actions that could have been taken against you otherwise.

 It will be difficult to receive more credit during your MAP, as your disposable income is confirmed as less than £75, so you probably wouldn’t qualify for repayment requirements.